macloo/github-howto-and-github-desktop/github_basics/README.md

 *On the GitHub Desktop menu (Mac) or the File menu (Windows), open “About GitHub Desktop” to check that you’ve got the latest version.*

 I will refer to GitHub Desktop as “the app.”
+You will use the app to coordinate files in a project between your computer (local) and GitHub.com (remote).

 Install the app.
 To see how, go to the Help section for the app: [Getting Started with GitHub Desktop](https://help.github.com/desktop/guides/getting-started-with-github-desktop/).